CONTACT

 Carina Kurta

-*1984 in Fürstenfeld (AT), lives since 2012 in Marseille.
+*1984 in Fürstenfeld (AT), lives since 2012 in Marseille, from autumn 2025 onwards in Paris

 Studied European Studies, Art History and Museology at the University of Passau, the École du Louvre in Paris and the University of Heidelberg.
+Part of the organizing teams of the European Capital of Culture Linz 2009 and Istanbul 2010.

-Self-employed since 2013 with CaP.CULT, her specialization in the European Capital of Culture is urban planning and its interstitial spaces, architecture and cultural heritage.
-In Marseille, she mainly organizes professional trips with architects, universities and engineering firms in France (Marseille, Bordeaux, Lyon, Paris, Montpellier) and European Capitals of Culture.
-In December 2023, the German-language architectural guide to Marseille and the metropolitan region, https://www.capcult.org/architekturführer-marseille
+Since 2013 with CaP.CULT, specialization in urban planning and its in-between spaces, sustainable developments, architecture and cultural heritage.
+Since 2013, organized professional trips with architects, universities and engineering companies in Marseille, occasionally Bordeaux, Lyon, Paris, Montpellier, Algiers and European Capitals of Culture all around Europe.
+In 2023, publication of the architectural guide to MARSEILLE and the metropolitan region (german), with DOM publishers Berlin:

 CaP.CULT